 The committee's decision will be communicated to you by email after your petition is reviewed.

 New freshmen who have been denied admission for Summer or Fall terms will only have their petition considered after March 1st.
-This allows the UAC to consider appeals in light of the space available in the freshman class after all priority applications have been considered and received admission decisions.
+This allows the UAC to consider appeals in light of the space available in the freshman class after all Regular round applications have been considered and received admission decisions.
 It also ensures that the UAC has access to the most up-to-date academic information on the student.

 Petitions will not be considered if received in our office after the deadlines noted below.
 If any information for your petition is received in our office after the deadline your petition will not be considered for that term and will become inactive.